Prescription Sun Lenses in Vaughan and Scarborough, ON

 Many people may also wonder about the benefits of polarized sunglasses.
 Do they block more UV?
 Polarization is a feature of sun lenses that reduce glare, but is unrelated to UV block.
 Polarized sunglasses are good for water activities and cutting out reflected light.
 Yet, not everyone will prefer polarized lenses – golfers for example.

-If you are thoroughly confused about your choices of sun lenses by now, talk to your eye doctor today.
+If you are thoroughly confused about your choices of prescription sun lenses Vaughan and Scarborough, talk to your eye doctor today.